 I'm a simple emigrant, and the doorman syndrome is an international thing

-Found a valid health insurance card the other day.
+I recently found an active health insurance card.
 In Germany it looks roughly like our rights.
-The card belonged to a young woman, let's call her Lalya; the first thing that shocked me was the birth year 2006, because the photo showed not a three-year-old child.
-In short, I thought, a young woman, surely I would find her online in two clicks and return the card.
+The card belonged to a young woman, let's call her Lalya; the first thing that shocked me was the birth year 2006, because the photo wasn't of a three-year-old child.
+Long story short, I thought the young woman would surely be found online in two clicks and I would return the card.
 How wrong I was.
-I spent the whole evening searching for Lalya across all social networks—you can imagine, there was now a bit of curiosity.
-And here’s what I want to say about this: firstly, where are the promised AI algorithms?
-There were so few options that I started to think the German data privacy laws had erased everything about Lalya from Google.
-Secondly, please stay unique, even if just a little.
+I spent the entire evening searching for Lalya on all social networks, you understand, there was already a sporting interest.
+And here's what I want to say about this: firstly, where are the promised AI algorithms?
+There were so few options that I started to think German data privacy laws had deleted everything about Lalya from Google.
+Secondly, please stay unique, at least a little.
 Of those I found, honestly, they all looked the same.
-I couldn’t identify Lalya among them.
-Then I came up with contacting the insurance and offering to pass my phone number on to Lalya.
-They warmly thanked me and said that if within 24 hours she doesn’t call me, I may destroy the card.
+I couldn't identify Lalya among them.
+Then I came up with contacting the insurance company and offering to pass my phone number to Lalya.
+They thanked me warmly and said that if she doesn't call me within 24 hours, I can destroy the card.
 I waited almost like Hachiko, only nine years younger.
-But nobody contacted me.
-I didn’t want to destroy the card, because restoring documents in Germany is a pain.
-I decided to go to the Lost and Found Office.
-In Frankfurt it’s a real way to find your lost belongings.
-The nearest bureau turned out to be in the Immigration Office; ours consists of two buildings.
-In front of the first building stood guards; with the younger one I only clarified that the Lost and Found is in the next building.
-He confirmed this information, but the older guard, who was busy with another visitor, decided that our dialogue was somehow too smooth and came up with the question where I was headed without an appointment.
-To which I politely said: “Are you serious?
-What appointment, if I’m just here to drop off a found item?”
-But he was sure of his rightness that I had simply ignored him; I smiled politely and went to drop off the card.
-About a minute and a half later I had already dropped off the card and came back to tell him not to lie to other people.
-It seems, at first he thought I was asking for something again and the thrill of victory was already running through his veins when he repeated again that you can only go there with an appointment.
-And then I abruptly cut him off and said that this was a statement, not a question, because I had just handed over the card without an appointment.
-Then he decided that he should shout after me about how imperfect my German is, and, of course, have a good day. #curiosities
+But no one contacted me.
+I didn't want to destroy the card, because restoring documents in Germany is a pain.
+I decided to go to the lost-and-found.
+In Frankfurt it's a real way to find your lost belongings.
+The nearest office turned out to be in the Immigration Office, which here consists of two buildings.
+At the first building there were guards; with the younger one I just confirmed that the lost-and-found is in the next building.
+He confirmed this info, but the older guard, who was busy with another visitor, decided that our dialogue was somehow too smooth and invented asking where I was headed without an appointment.
+To which I politely told him: βAre you serious?
+What appointment, if I'm only here to drop off a found item?β But he was convinced of his own right that I had simply ignored him; I smiled politely and went to drop off the card.
+A minute and a half later I had already handed over the card and returned to tell him not to lie to other people.
+Apparently, at first he thought I was asking something again and the heat of victory was already coursing through his veins when he repeated again that you can only go there with an appointment.
+And then I abruptly cut him off and said that this is a statement, not a question, because I had just handed over the card without an appointment.
+Then he decided that he should shout after me about how imperfect my German is, and, of course, wish me a good day. #curiosities